RemyCiterin/AdventOfFPGA/README.md

 } SolverInput deriving(Bits);
 ```

-This module use a variable `counter` to iterate over all the combinations of buttons, and a rule
+This module use a variable `counter` to iterate over all the combinations of buttons, and a rule to
+perform this iteration:

 ```bsv
   rule step if (valid && counter != 1 << num_patterns);